View Mary Eggleston's Obituary on citizensvoice.com and share memories

 We appreciate the superior efforts of the staff at Allied Services and of her caregivers, Kathy, Keith, and Melissa, who offered personal attention, compassion and love to Mary Anne over the last few years.

-In lieu of flowers, please consider a donation, in Mary Anne's honor, to Project Koru at https://secure.givelively.org/donate/project-koru/mary-anne-eggleston-memorial, the Everhart Museum, The Fund for Luzerne County at The Luzerne Foundation, or a .
+In lieu of flowers, please consider a donation, in Mary Anne's honor, to Project Koru at secure.givelively.org/donate/project-koru/mary-anne-eggleston-memorial, the Everhart Museum, The Fund for Luzerne County at The Luzerne Foundation, or a .

 Please join us in a celebration of Mary Anne's life to be held at 10 a.m.
 Saturday at Glenmaura National Golf Club, 100 Glenmaura National Blvd., Moosic.